Ryanjscott/windows-server-active-directory-lab/README.md

 # CONTOSO IT Service Desk Lab

-A practical Windows enterprise support lab built to demonstrate common Service Desk, IT Support and junior systems administration tasks.
+A practical Windows enterprise support lab demonstrating common Service Desk, IT Support and junior systems administration tasks in a Microsoft domain environment.

-The project follows a fictional employee, Emily Carter, through onboarding, workstation deployment, access provisioning, troubleshooting, device replacement, BitLocker recovery and eventual offboarding.

-Each task was managed as a ticket in Jira Service Management and supported with technical evidence.
+The project follows a fictional employee through onboarding, workstation deployment, access provisioning, troubleshooting, device replacement, BitLocker recovery and offboarding.
+Each scenario was managed as a ticket in Jira Service Management and supported with technical evidence.

-## Project Objectives

-This project was created to demonstrate practical experience with:

-- Active Directory user and computer administration
-- Organisational Unit management
-- Security group design and group nesting
-- Windows domain joins
-- DHCP and DNS configuration
-- SMB file sharing
-- Share and NTFS permissions
-- Account lockout and password reset procedures
-- Network printer deployment
-- Workstation replacement
-- Group Policy
-- BitLocker recovery
-- User offboarding
-- PowerShell administration
-- Jira Service Management ticket handling

 ## Lab Environment